2 Best Ways to Dry Your Shoes Without Damaging Them

 Method 2: How to Dry Shoes with a Fan

-Another way to dry your shoes without damaging them is to hook them to the grill of a floor or table fan that is larger than the length of your shoes.
+Another way to dry your shoes without damaging them is to hook them to the grille of a floor or table fan that is larger than the length of your shoes.

 - Clean your shoes to remove any dirt